nasa/content-guide/_pages/our-style/voice-and-tone.md

 We believe that government communication can — and should — be fun and easy to read, and our voice represents this.

-Here are a few sentences, taken from the [18F Content Guide](https://pages.18f.gov/content-guide/), that exemplify our voice:
+Here are a few sentences, taken from the [18F Content Guide](https://pages.18f.gov/content-guide/), that exemplify 18F's voice:

 > We created this guide for reference on an as-needed basis.
 It’s here when you’re wondering whether to capitalize the word _federal_, for instance, or when you’re wondering how to create a friendly, informational tone.